OAID/TengineFactory/docs/api.md

      */
     static TFactoryProcess* create();
 ```
 !> The create operation must be performed first, and the api is based on this handler.
-It is recommended to only create it once and use it multiple times.
+We recommend you only create it once and use it multiple times.

 ## Initialization
 ```c++